benbahrenburg/benCoding.QuickLook/README.md

 <h2>QuickLook Dialog</h2>
 Examples coming soon

+<h2>FAQ</h2>

+* Is there an Android version?  - Sorry this is an iOS only module.
+Check the Appcelerator Marketplace for other options.

+<h2>Legal Stuff</h2>

+Appcelerator is a registered trademark of Appcelerator, Inc. Appcelerator Titanium is a trademark of Appcelerator, Inc.

 <h2>Licensing & Support</h2>

 This project is licensed under the OSI approved Apache Public License (version 2).
 For details please see the license associated with each project.